CyberFlameGO/svnpython/Doc/library/shutil.rst

 .. function:: make_archive(base_name, format, [root_dir, [base_dir, [verbose, [dry_run, [owner, [group, [logger]]]]]]])

-   Create an archive file (eg. zip or tar) and returns its name.
+   Create an archive file (e.g. zip or tar) and returns its name.

-   *base_name* is the name of the file to create, including the path, minus any format-specific extension. *format* is the archive format: one of "zip", "tar", "bztar" or "gztar".
+   *base_name* is the name of the file to create, including the path, minus any format-specific extension. *format* is the archive format: one of "zip", "tar", "bztar" (if the :mod:`bz2` module is available) or "gztar".

-   *root_dir* is a directory that will be the root directory of the archive; ie. we typically chdir into *root_dir* before creating the archive.
+   *root_dir* is a directory that will be the root directory of the archive; i.e. we typically chdir into *root_dir* before creating the archive.

    *base_dir* is the directory where we start archiving from;
-   ie. *base_dir* will be the common prefix of all files and directories in the archive.
+   i.e. *base_dir* will be the common prefix of all files and directories in the archive.

    *root_dir* and *base_dir* both default to the current directory.